If you’re reading this blog post you are probably familiar with Warren Buffett. And you also probably know that I am a Warren Buffett fan boy.

 As with a pregnancy, wealth creation takes time.

-During this time, there will be times of great rewards and other times where results are hard to achieve.
+During this time, there will be moments of great rewards and other moments where results are hard to achieve.

 Developing patience and resilience will prepare you for these times and give you the strength of character to succeed.